dinde451/jarr.d1/Jarulfs_Guide.md

 against the monsters or against other players.
 This chapter will briefly explain how your characters stats and the items you wear affect your character while fighting.
-For a more detailed explanation on battle between players and monsters, see chapter 6.
+For a more detailed explanation on battle between players and monsters, see CHAPTER_LINK_battle.

 #### Getting hit

 When someone or something attacks you, the first step is to see if it hits you or not.
-Formulas for the chance of hitting a player can be found in chapter 2.1.4 (players), 4.3 (traps) and 5.1 (monsters).
+Formulas for the chance of hitting a player can be found in CHAPTER_LINK_armor-class-and-to-hit (players), 4.3 (traps) and 5.1 (monsters).

 When you are hit by a melee weapon, an arrow, or magic (while not having any resistance), you will try to block the attack (in Hellfire you will try to block even if you have resistance).
-See chapter 4 for information about what spells can be blocked.
+See CHAPTER_LINK_magic for information about what spells can be blocked.
 To block the attack you must have a shield.
 A Monk can also block with a staff and with at least one hand bare.
 If you fail to block or you can’t block you will get hit, which will result in damage and the possibility of having to do a hit recovery (getting stunned).
-For formulas for monsters hitting players, see chapter 5.1.
+For formulas for monsters hitting players, see CHAPTER_LINK_how-to-calculate-monster-data.

 Blocking